-2017 marks the 52nd Huntington Summer Arts Festival!
+2018 marks the 53rd Huntington Summer Arts Festival!
 Once again, the Chapin Rainbow Stage in Heckscher Park will be lit up 6 nights per week with touring artists and ensembles from the U.S. and around the globe, as well as the very best local performing arts ensembles.
-Madagascar, a Plaza Theatrical production, kicks things off with the Family Series presentation on Tuesday, June 26.
+The Wizard of Oz, a Plaza Theatrical production, kicks things off with the first “It’s Showtime!”
+Family Series presentation on Tuesday, June 26.
 Come early on Tuesdays and join us for a fun, easy FREE craft for the children.
 The craft table opens at 6:00pm before each Family Show and features a new craft each week.

-Americana Folk gets its attention grabbing weekend with L. I.’s own Gathering Time sharing the bill with Kirsten Maxwell (July 27); fiddler/violinist extraordinaire Jeremy Kittel (July 28) brings his Trio to town for an exciting evening of folk, roots & Americana tunes; the 13th Annual Huntington Folk Festival (July 29) co-presented with Folk Music Society of Huntington hosting afternoon showcases and song swaps, followed by Sarah Lee Guthrie plus The Mammals (fest.
-Mike & Ruthy); concluding with The Sweet Remains’ (July 30) folk rock harmonies.
+Americana Folk gets its attention grabbing weekend with L. I.’s own Gathering Time sharing the bill with Kirsten Maxwell (July 27); fiddler/violinist extraordinaire Jeremy Kittel (July 28) brings his Trio to town for an exciting evening of folk, roots & Americana tunes; the 13th Annual Huntington Folk Festival (July 29) co-presented with Folk Music Society of Huntington hosting afternoon showcases and song swaps, followed by an evening with legendary folk-singer & songwriter Tom Rush, accompanied by Matt Nakoa.

-Dance continues to dazzle with Sol y Sombra (July 14) delivering a spicy evening of Spanish dance with special guest artists from the Brazilian Dance Company (come early for FREE pre-concert Samba lessons on the Chapin Stage!)
+Dance continues to dazzle with Sol y Sombra (July 13) delivering a passionate evening of Spanish dance with NYC-based guest artists Tango For All! (come early for FREE pre-concert Samba lessons on the Chapin Stage!)
 The L.I.
-Dance Consortium returns with two fabulous concerts by superb local dance companies on July 6 and August 9.
+Dance Consortium returns with two fabulous concerts by superb local dance companies on July 5 and August 1.

-The Huntington Community Band will again provide wonderfully entertaining programs under Music Director Tom Gellert’s baton on five consecutive Wednesdays beginning June 28.
-The Huntington Men’s Chorus takes the stage on June 29.
+The Huntington Community Band will again provide wonderfully entertaining programs under Music Director Tom Gellert’s baton on five consecutive Wednesdays beginning June 27.
+The Huntington Men’s Chorus takes the stage on June 28.
 The Island Hills Chorus and Twin Shores Chorus share the bill for their annual Barbershop and Sweet Adeline songfest on August 9.
-The Symphonic Pops of L.I. (formerly Senior Pops Orchestra of L.I.) on July 1, and the Nassau Pops Symphony Orchestra on July 9 will provide delightful music on consecutive Sunday evenings.
-The L.I.
-Jazz Orchestra will play distinctive arrangements of big band swing on August 2.
+The Symphonic Pops of L.I. (formerly Senior Pops Orchestra of L.I.) on July 1, and the Nassau Pops Symphony Orchestra on July 8 will provide delightful music on consecutive Sunday evenings.
 And don’t miss out on longtime festival favorite Northport Community Band’s fabulous Thursday evening performances at the Robert W. Krueger Bandstand in Northport Village Park.

-And last but certainly not least, BROADWAY comes to Huntington compliments of Plaza Theatrical Productions’ “Hairspray” ( July 8) and “My Fair Lady” (August 12); plus Broadhollow Theatre Company’s “Smokey Joe’s Café” (August 4).
+And last but certainly not least, BROADWAY comes to Huntington compliments of Plaza Theatrical Productions’ “Sister Act” ( July 14) and “Funny Girl” (August 5).